 Best Places to View Disneyland Fireworks Outside of the Park

-The Disneyland fireworks projections take place only inside Disneyland Park.
-You can catch some of the fireworks from other locations.
+The Disneyland projections take place only inside Disneyland Park, but you can catch some of the fireworks from other locations.
 Even though we prefer watching the fireworks from inside the park, there are several great viewing locations outside of the park that allow you to see the larger and higher explosions.
 It's not ideal, but sometimes your Disneyland day doesn't allow for proper fireworks time.
 Your tadpoles may be too tired, you don't have a park ticket/valid pass or you might just need a more relaxing, crowd-free location.

 View from your hotel room or balcony